KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/thesis_guidelines/threat_traceability_matrix.md

  - **Did your penetration tests succeed?**

 ## Risk matrix
-If you like, you can plot your threats in a [risk matrix](https://en.wikipedia.org/wiki/Risk_matrix).
+If you like, you can plot your threats in a [risk matrix](https://en.wikipedia.org/wiki/Risk_matrix), which will clearly indicate which threats are worthy of penetration testing.